The Hilltopper Classic

 email@example.com thats my email before you ask.

 Experience: I am currently the head coach for Neenah high school and have been a coach for debate the last 5 years.
 This is my fourth year as a judge ('19-'20).
-I judge Novice Policy and Lincoln Douglas mostly.
+I judge all categories, except varsity policy.
 I was not a debater in school, so I have a more basic understanding of the more obscure things that go on in debate.

 "I have 5 minutes and wanted to check your paradigm quick, whats the headlines?"